Critical cartography

 Critical cartography is a set of mapping practices and methods of analysis grounded in critical theory, specifically the thesis that maps reflect and perpetuate relations of power, typically in favor of a society's dominant group.
-Critical cartographers aim to reveal the “‘hidden agendas of cartography’ as tools of socio-spatial power”.
+Critical cartographers aim to reveal the "'hidden agendas of cartography' as tools of socio-spatial power".
+"With the rise of 'critical cartography,' a map is no longer just an element of a positivist project, involving teleological development towards a complete and final geographic knowledge.
+Individual maps are not primarily, if at all, neutral contributions towards a universal geography, but individual artistic achievements that can be read from multiple perspectives."
 While the term "critical cartography" often refers to a body of theoretical literature, critical cartographers also call for practical applications of critical cartographic theory, such as counter-mapping, participatory mapping, and neogeography.